-If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the Local Authority 'designated officer' or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
+If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the Local Authority 'designated officer' or, in the most serious cases, the Police, so as not Reviewed by: James Lowden Date Updated: 06/10/2023 to jeopardise statutory investigations.
 In borderline cases, the School may discuss informally with the 'designated officer' on a no-names basis.